-All music majors must perform a Senior Recital in their major instrument (voice, piano, etc.) during their Senior year after achieving the appropriate Performance Level (see above).
-Recital length is determined by concentration.
+Senior Recital Length is determined by concentration.
 Performance majors are expected to give a 60-minute Senior Recital.
 Music Education and Keyboard Accompanying majors are expected to give a 30-minute recital.
 Composition majors are expected to give a 30-minute portfolio performance of original compositions and arrangements.
-Appropriate Senior Recital repertoire is recommended by the instructor and approved by the Full-Time Faculty Member-in-Charge (MUS 431).
+Appropriate Senior Recital repertoire is recommended by the instructor and approved by Dr. Angela Brand (MUS 431).
 Repertoire must include a variety of musical styles from all historical periods.
+Typically, jazz, pop and Contemporary Christian pieces or songs are not considered acceptable recital material.

-Senior Recital dates must be scheduled in conjunction with your private instructor, who will assist you in reserving a date on the University calendar.
-Except in the case of extreme emergency, once a date is selected it must be held unless postponement is recommended by the music faculty following your Pre-Recital Hearing.
+Senior Recital Dates: The date for your Senior Recital must be scheduled in conjunction with your private instructor, all participants in your recital, and the School of Music office.
+Except in the case of extreme emergency, once a date is selected it must be held (unless postponement is recommended by the music faculty following your Pre-Recital Hearing).
 Senior Recitals may be given during the Fall and Spring semesters only.